karalkal/vinyl-shop--express-BE/README.md

 ----

 ### Swagger documentation created using  [APIMatic](https://www.apimatic.io/)
+---

 ### Possible issues (could be resolved at FE level):
 - order could be created with non-existing cart_no, will be empty.
+- can also post order to an user who is NOT related to cart, e.g. user1 adds to cart_no 1 but then post order with this cart_no to user2.
+User 2 will then have empty array of ordered items but price will still be updated.